dancankimutai/minicash-app/README.md

 2.Open it and at the bottom click on the opera logo and click MiniPay in the menu that appears.

-3.If you don't have an account create one and load CUSD tokens to your Minipay using the various options provided in [MiniPay.You](http://MiniPay.You) can even deposit from valora or another crypto wallet.If having cahllenges finding the add cash button,at the page below swipe down to find it.
+3.If you don't have an account create one and load CUSD tokens to your Minipay using the various options provided in MiniPay.You can even deposit from valora or another crypto wallet.If having challenges finding the add cash button,at the page below swipe down from the part of your screen below your balance to find it.

 ![image](https://github.com/dancankimutai/minicash-app/assets/59916500/0dfecbd3-0e13-406d-bfcd-240db15f3222)